ArduPilot/ardupilot_wiki/plane/source/docs/qrtl-mode.rst

 .. warning::

-   In QRTL mode the flight controller uses a barometer which measures air pressure as the primary means for determining altitude ("Pressure Altitude") and if the air pressure is changing in your flight area, the copter will follow the air pressure change rather than actual
+   In QRTL mode the autopilot uses a barometer which measures air pressure as the primary means for determining altitude ("Pressure Altitude") and if the air pressure is changing in your flight area, the copter will follow the air pressure change rather than actual